By Karin H. Koukeyan, CCC-SLP

 - Check your lighting.
 Before every session, be sure to check your lighting to ensure that your face is clearly visible.
 The best source of lighting is overhead, and it will ensure that your students remain engaged throughout the session.
 Watch yourself on camera and adjust your lighting to see what works the best.

 - Keep it focused.
 In the spirit of minimalism, only use what you need during the therapy session.
 The PresenceLearning therapy environment provides almost everything you need for online therapy, but you may choose to have a paper and pen on hand.
 Most of the tools you need for documentation are available electronically; however, if you want to jot down something on sticky notes, that can be a useful strategy as well.
 Just be sure to complete your electronic documentation daily and shred any notes frequently to avoid paper clutter.
 Be sure to set your phone to vibrate, and there should be no personal calls or texts during the therapy session.
 It is also preferred that no eating take place during the session as well.

 The following photos show an example of a well organized, uncluttered space that is perfect for teletherapy.

 Working from home allows for many benefits to providers, allowing for flexibility to attend to our personal lives.
 These simple organizational strategies can help keep your work life separate and ensure a healthier, more balanced lifestyle.
 These strategies can in turn make you more focused as a professional, which in turn will maximize your effectiveness as a provider.
 Do you have more tips?
 Share them in the Comments below.

-Karin H. Koukeyan, MS, CCC-SLP, is a Senior Clinical Consultant with PresenceLearning
+Karin H. Koukeyan, MS, CCC-SLP, is a Clinical Quality Manager with PresenceLearning